 Step 1: Prep your walls Before Apartments Painting

-Taking time to perform a thorough surface prep and painting in an orderly, systematic way are the keys to getting professional-looking results when doing any paint project.
+Taking time to perform thorough surface prep and painting in an orderly, systematic way are the keys to getting professional-looking results when doing any paint project.
 Skimping on the prep work is probably the biggest mistake people make when painting.
 Take the time and do it right.
-It really does effect the end result.
+It really does affect the end result.

 First, carefully inspect walls for cracks, holes, dents or other surface imperfections before priming or painting.
 Use a lightweight spackling compound and putty knife to fill and repair any holes or imperfections, then remove any excess spackling with the putty knife and allow the area to dry completely.